 The KitchenAid Burr operates with a super simple on/off switch.
 While we put a premium on simplicity, the KitchenAid scored a 4 for ease of use because the grind settings were difficult to operate.
 This is the most essential control setting on a burr grinder.
 After adjusting from one grind setting to another (e.g.: from very coarse to very fine) the machine would dispense a mixture of both grind settings.
 The machine would either have to grind through a LOT of coffee to fully adjust to the next grind setting or be taken apart and cleaned out after any adjustment (pictured below).
 It's not uncommon for some previously ground coffee to remain among a coffee grinder's burrs, but for this machine, adjusting the grind size was big trouble.
 If we continued using this machine for our personal brewing we would avoid adjusting the grind settings at all costs, but that's almost like not having grind settings at all.

 Before any official testing ensued, the KitchenAid's sound quality was recognized as an issue.
 The machine is pretty loud, but the larger issue is a screaming high-pitch motor noise.
 The KitchenAid ties with the Cuisinart Supreme Grind]with the lowest score of 2 for quietness.
-This is a full two points lower than the blade grinders we tested (the Krups Fast Touch and Epica Electric) which both scored a 4.
+This is a full two points lower than the blade-equipped Krups Fast Touch which scored a 4.
 A score of 2 isn't only an issue for noise sensitive environments; it's loud and difficult for anyone to listen to.

 If you're obsessed with KitchenAid design, this grinder might strike a chord with you.
 However, we would not recommend this grinder for any other reason.